BE KINDER: Part of The People's Landscapes Project

 The BE KINDER walking trail

 This summer in the Peak District, will mark almost 90 years since the famous mass trespass on Kinder Scout of 1932 with the BE KINDER walking trail; as part of our national People's Landscapes Project.
-BE KINDER was created in collaboration with former Pulp front man and BBC Radio 6 presenter Jarvis Cocker, along with Turner Prize-winning artist Jeremy Deller and other artists, working with local community groups.
+BE KINDER was created in collaboration with former Pulp front man and BBC Radio 6 presenter Jarvis Cocker, along with Turner Prize-winning artist Jeremy Deller, INSTAR and other artists.

 The trail launch

 The BE KINDER walking trail begins on the 6th July - 15th September 10am - 16:00pm.
-The trail takes 3 hours and is loosely based on a Mass Trespass route starting from the Penny Pot cafe next to Edale Train Station.
-Collect your free trail map from the Penny Pot or alternatively the map will be available to download from our website (watch this space!).
+The 'there and back again' self-led trail takes 3 hours and is loosely based on a Mass Trespass route starting from the Penny Pot cafe next to Edale Train Station.
+Collect your free trail map from the Penny Pot or alternatively you can download the map here: (be sure to download page 1 and 2).

 Walkers can start their journey with a burst of music on Ruth Ewan's juke box which plays songs inspired by passion and protest, including 'The Manchester Rambler' by singer/songwriter Ewan McColl which was developed from his participation in the trespass.
 Other art surprises include a 'Cinebarn' with a tiny rural screen showing a selection of film clips by great directors and amateurs, inspired by the Kinder Scout landscape.
 Passages from the Derbyshire based novel 'Reservoir 13' by Jon McGregor will be hidden for people to discover.